 Simon the Magician

 "But there was a certain man, called Simon, which beforetime in the same city used sorcery, and bewitched the people of Samaria, giving out that himself was some great one: To whom they all gave heed, from the least to the greatest, saying, This man is the great power of God.
 And to him they had regard, because that of long time he had bewitched them with sorceries.
 But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.
 Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done.
 Now when the Apostles which were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John: Who, when they were come down, prayed for them, that they might receive the Holy Ghost: (For as yet he was fallen upon none of them: only they were baptized in the name of the Lord Jesus.)
 Then laid they their hands on them, and they received the Holy Ghost.
 And when Simon saw that through laying on of the Apostles' hands the Holy Ghost was given, he offered them money, Saying, Give me also this power, that on whomsoever I lay hands, he may receive the Holy Ghost.
-But Peter said unto him, Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money."—Acts 8:9-20
+But Peter said unto him, Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money."--Acts 8:9-20

-"For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; To another faith by the same Spirit; to another the gifts of healing by the same Spirit; To another the working of miracles ; to another prophecy; to another discerning of spirits; to another divers kinds of tongues ; to another the interpretation of tongues:"—1Corinthians 12:8-10.
+"For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; To another faith by the same Spirit; to another the gifts of healing by the same Spirit; To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues:"--1Corinthians 12:8-10.
 Here Paul mentions the very same spiritual gifts that Simon was seeking to obtain from the Apostle Philip.

 What we know about Simon Magus comes from the book of Acts, the pseudo Clementines and the patristic writings of Irenaeus, Justin Martyr, Hippolytus of Rome, Epiphanius of Salamis, apocryphal Acts of Peter, early Clementine literature, and the Epistle of the Apostles.
 Except for a few fragments of works either penned by him or his followers called the 'Apophasis Megale', or 'Great Declaration.'
 He is also believed to have written several treatises called 'The Four Quarters of the World' and 'The Sermons of the Refuter,' but are lost to us today.
 It is here that we find out that Simon is a latter day pagan competitor of Jesus, preaching in Samaria, who seeks to purchase from Peter the powers of the Holy Spirit.

-According to 'Recognitions, Book II, Chapter VII, Simon was born in the Samaritan town of Gettones (Gitta) to parents Antonius and Rachel (this passage is symbolic as the Antonius in question was the real son of Mark Antony and Rachel stands for the mother of Joseph of the 12 tribes.
+According to 'Recognitions, Book II, Chapter VII, Simon was born in the Samaritan town of Gettones (Gitta) to parents Antonius and Rachel, this passage is symbolic as the Antonius in question was the real son of Mark Antony and Rachel stands for the mother of Joseph of the 12 tribes.
 This is very interesting since Joseph was the son of Jacob and Rachel and the lineage of Jesus is Jacob begat Joseph who begat Jesus.
-To the Samaritans, Jacob was to them what Abraham was to the Jews.).
+To the Samaritans, Jacob was to them what Abraham was to the Jews.
 In other words we are talking about an individual who had lineage akin to that of Jesus and had dual citizenship like Saul the Jew and Paul the Roman.
 He grew up in the northern Egyptian city of Alexandria and was educated in Greek literature.
 Indeed, everything that we know about Simon Magus comes not from the first, but the second century, including the verses from Acts.
 He believed himself to be an exalted power above God the Creator.
 "And a certain Jew named Apollos, born at Alexandria, an eloquent man, and mighty in the scriptures, came to Ephesus.
-This man was instructed in the way of the Lord; and being fervent in the spirit, he spake and taught diligently the things of the Lord, knowing only the baptism of John."—Acts 18:24,25.
-In the words of nineteenth century German theologian, philosopher, Bruno Bauer, the author of Mark’s gospel was "an Italian, at home both in Rome and Alexandria."
+This man was instructed in the way of the Lord; and being fervent in the spirit, he spake and taught diligently the things of the Lord, knowing only the baptism of John."--Acts 18:24,25.
+In the words of nineteenth century German theologian, philosopher, Bruno Bauer, the author of Mark's gospel was "an Italian, at home both in Rome and Alexandria."

 Just as Jesus is associated with the purported prostitute Mary Magdalene, Simon had his own consort Helena who he redeemed from a brothel in the Phoenician city of Tyre.
 He recognized her immediately as the incarnation of Ennoia, His First Thought, the Holy Spirit, the Mother of All.
 He purchased her from her master and she became his constant companion during his travels and teachings.
 "To Simon the holy God."
 And almost all the Samaritans, and a few even of other nations, worship him, and acknowledge him as the first god; and a woman, Helena, who went about with him at that time, and had formerly been a prostitute, they say is the first idea generated by him."
 Much like Apollonius, Simon was worshipped like a god.

 In the pseudo-Clementine stories of Clement's journey to Judea and conversion there is a dispute between Peter and his enemy Simon Magus who clearly serves as a cipher for the 'lawless' Paul.
-"The most elaborate legendary story is told of him, especially with reference to his contest with Peter, in the Clementine writings, where there is an occasional blending of the character and utterances of Simon Magus with those of Paul."—JE
+"The most elaborate legendary story is told of him, especially with reference to his contest with Peter, in the Clementine writings, where there is an occasional blending of the character and utterances of Simon Magus with those of Paul."--JE

 Simon is also mentioned by Josephus in 'Antiquities' where he helps Bernice convince her sister Drusilla to dump her husband King Azizus of Emesa, who had gotten circumcised to marry her.
 Here he refers to Simon as a Cypriot, but "Gitta" was often confused with the "Kittim," or Sea Peoples of Cyprus.
 From the Pauline side of Christianity we have the counterpart of the Peter, Simon Magus confrontation in the Clementines.
 Here we find in Acts 13:8 Paul confronting the sorcerer Elymas who uses the paternal name bar Jesus which reflects Simon's recent appearance in Judea as Jesus.
 It seems strange that the author had to choose another name for the sorcerer other than Simon Magus.
 Could it be that he was all too aware that Paul could not confront himself?

 Now, you may be wondering, how could Simon have been Paul, after all Paul was not known to have performed miracles.
 "Then all the multitude kept silence, and gave audience to Barnabas and Paul, declaring what miracles and wonders God had wrought among the Gentiles by them."-Acts 15:12, "And God wrought special miracles by the hands of Paul:"-Acts 19:11 "He (Apollonius) is mentioned in connection with magical writings, and is called by the Arabs Sahib al-Talismat ("The Author of Talismans").
-They attribute to Apollonius "Risalah fi Tat'hir al-RuHaniyyat fi al-Markabat," a work that treats of the influence of pneumatic agencies in the world of sense, and which also deals with talismans."—JE
+They attribute to Apollonius "Risalah fi Tat'hir al-RuHaniyyat fi al-Markabat," a work that treats of the influence of pneumatic agencies in the world of sense, and which also deals with talismans."--JE

-"Simon Magus first spoke of a “putative passion of Christ and blasphemously asserted that it was really he, Simon himself, who underwent these apparent sufferings.
-“As the angels governed this world badly because each angel coveted the principality for himself he [Simon] came to improve matters, and was transfigured and rendered like unto the Virtues and Powers and Angels, so that he appeared amongst men as man though he was no man and was believed to have suffered in Judea though he had not suffered” —Irenaeus, Adv.
+"Simon Magus first spoke of a putative passion of Christ and blasphemously asserted that it was really he, Simon himself, who underwent these apparent sufferings.
+'As the angels governed this world badly because each angel coveted the principality for himself he [Simon] came to improve matters, and was transfigured and rendered like unto the Virtues and Powers and Angels, so that he appeared amongst men as man though he was no man and was believed to have suffered in Judea though he had not suffered' --Irenaeus, Adv.
 Haer.
 I, xxiii sqq.

 This claim by Simon, in the quote by Irenaeus, is really not so far fetched as we have already shown that according to Barbara Thiering's 'Pesher of Christ,' indeed it was he, Simon, who was at the center of the crucifixion story.
 She also claimed that both individuals in question were indeed friends for some time.
 Therefore, it is not so strange that Simon actually considered that it was he, Simon, and not Jesus who had been the expiator of sins.

 We find the following written about Apollonius in the Jewish Encyclopedia.
 "Pythagorean philosopher and necromancer; born about the year 3 B.C.; died, according to some sources, in the thirtyeighth year of his age.
 In Arabic literature his name is cited in the form 'Balinas' (from the Emerald Table we get the following: 'Truth!
 Certainty!
 That in which there is no doubt!
 That which is above is from that which is below, and that which is below is from that which is above, working the miracles of one.
 As all things were from one.
 Its father is the Sun and its mother the Moon.
 The Earth carried it in her belly, and the Wind nourished it in her belly, as Earth which shall become Fire.
 Feed the Earth from that which is subtle, with the greatest power.
-It ascends from the Earth to the heaven and becomes ruler over that which is above and that which is below.') or 'Belenus,' (the Celtic sun god and had shrines from Aquileia on the Adriatic to Kirkby Lonsdale in England) which has often been mistaken for 'Pliny.'"—Jewish Encyclopedia.
+It ascends from the Earth to the heaven and becomes ruler over that which is above and that which is below.') or 'Belenus,' (the Celtic sun god and had shrines from Aquileia on the Adriatic to Kirkby Lonsdale in England) which has often been mistaken for 'Pliny.'"--Jewish Encyclopedia.
 However, according to Apollonius' testimony in "Antiquity Unveiled," he was actually born in 2 CE.
 If we used his assumed birth year as 3 BCE, we find that he supposedly died at 38 which would be 38 years from the year 1 BCE, there was no year '0'.
 Since he was supposedly born 3 BCE, this would mean that he was about 38 in 36 CE.
 This corresponds with the actual year of the crucifixion of Jesus Christ as revealed by interpreting the Gnostic texts.
 If we use his real birth date, 2 CE, we come up with 34 as Apollonius' age at the time of the crucifixion.

-"Necromancy; is a form of magic in which the practitioner seeks to summon the spirit of a deceased person, either as an apparition or ghost, or to raise them bodily, for the purpose of divination."—Wikipedia
+"Necromancy; is a form of magic in which the practitioner seeks to summon the spirit of a deceased person, either as an apparition or ghost, or to raise them bodily, for the purpose of divination."--Wikipedia

-"Aquila relates Simon's parentage and his Samaritan origin, and declares that he claims to be greater than the God who created the world”—'Homilies' 2.22; 'Recognitions' 2.7.
+"Aquila relates Simon's parentage and his Samaritan origin, and declares that he claims to be greater than the God who created the world----'Homilies' 2.22; 'Recognitions' 2.7.
 The Roman Emperor Domitian charged Apollonius "With wearing garments which differ from those of other men, thereby attracting crowds of boisterous people to the detriment of the good order of the city.
-Of wearing the hair long and of living not in accord with good society. ...With allowing and encouraging men to call him a god."—Philostratus, 'Life of Apollonius.'
+Of wearing the hair long and of living not in accord with good society. ...With allowing and encouraging men to call him a god."--Philostratus, 'Life of Apollonius.'
 According to the Clementina, both Jesus and Simon shared the same teacher, John the Baptist, and it was Simon and not Jesus whom John chose as his successor.
-"I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire:"—Matthew 3:11
+"I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire:"--Matthew 3:11

 According to the Simonians, the second century Gnostic adherents of Simon Magus, in the 'pseudo-Cyprian De Rebaptismate' says that on the strength of the words of John, that "we were to be baptized with the Holy Ghost and with fire," the Simonians maintained that the orthodox baptism was a mere form, and that they had the real baptism, for, as soon as their neophytes went down into the water, a fire appeared on it.
 This idea was taken from the Zorastrians.